killercup/scribbles/_posts/2016-12-18-pascal-vs-usb-c.md

 ### Cables

-There are active and passive USB-C cables, as well as those that allow the full range of power over power delivery.
+There are active and passive USB-C cables, as well as those that allow the full range of possible voltages and wattages of power delivery (5 V, 12 V, and 20 V for up to 100 W).

 A bunch of people seem to really enjoy testing USB-C cables.
 Good for them!
-Two rather famous gentlemen is this scene are [Nathan K.], and [Benson Leung].
+Two rather famous gentlemen in this scene are [Nathan K.], and [Benson Leung].
 Nathan has a nice [table comparing USB-C cables][usb-cables].

 [Nathan K.]: https://plus.google.com/102612254593917101378
 [Benson Leung]: https://plus.google.com/+BensonLeung
 [usb-cables]: https://docs.google.com/spreadsheets/d/1vnpEXfo2HCGADdd9G2x9dMDWqENiY2kgBJUu29f_TX8/pubhtml

-For some reason there is no cable that does it all (Thunderbolt 3 speed and 100 W power).
-Maybe I just missed a details there, though.
-100 W power always come from 5 A at 20 V, but 60 W can come from either 12 V with 5 A, or 20 V with 3 A. Additionally, making long, 100 W USB-C cables capable of transferring 10Gb/s seems to be hard: Half of them are rated "bad".
+For some reason there is no cable that does it all (Thunderbolt 3 with full 40Gb/s and 100 W power).
+Maybe I just missed some details there, though.
+100 W power always come from 5 A at 20 V, but 60 W can come from either 12 V with 5 A, or 20 V with 3 A. Making long, 100 W USB-C cables capable of transferring 10Gb/s seems to be hard: Half of them are rated "bad", and they are a most 1 m.
 (The one from Apple is 2 m long but only supports USB 2.0 speed).

 ### DisplayPort

-According to [Wikipedia][usb-c-alternate-modes], USB-C supports DisplayPort up to protocol version 1.3 ([DisplayPort versions][dp-versions]).
+According to [Wikipedia][usb-c-alternate-modes], USB-C supports DisplayPort up to protocol version 1.3 (handy [DisplayPort versions overview][dp-versions]).
 1.2 and higher support 4k (3840 × 2160) with up to 75 Hz, so we don't need to worry about anything.

 [dp-versions]: https://en.wikipedia.org/w/index.php?title=DisplayPort&oldid=755497571#Resolution_and_refresh_frequency_support_for_DisplayPort

-If I understand Wikipedia correctly, it also shows that while using DisplayPort alternate mode, it is *always* possible to additionally use PowerDelivery and USB 2.0 over a USB-C cable.
+If I understand the Wikipedia page correctly, it also says that while using DisplayPort alternate mode, it is *always* possible to additionally use PowerDelivery and USB 2.0 over a USB-C cable.
 Furthermore it allows an additional USB 3.1 connection if the DisplayPort mode only uses 2 lanes.
 I have no idea when that is the case, though.
-(4k @ 60 Hz over DP 1.2 sure uses a lot of bandwidth already!)
+(4k @ 60 Hz over DP 1.2 uses up to 21.6Gb/s of bandwidth already!)

 ### Deep dive into HDMI alternate mode